 Adding fertilizer to a plant that is new to the soil can shock the plant—the nutrients from the soil along with the nutrients from the fertilizer can be overwhelming.

 Once the Mandevilla vine is around six to twelve months old, you can start to add fertilizers as needed.
-Slow-release fertilizers are ideal for the Mandevilla vine, and you may want to start by diluting them with water.
+To enhance blooming, feed Mandevilla plants every two weeks with a slow-release formula or phosphorus-rich liquid fertilizer.

 As mentioned before, nitrogen and calcium are important for the Mandevilla vine, so choosing a fertilizer that has these nutrients is important if the soil cannot provide enough on its own.